build2-packaging/pmp-library/README.md

     + Package Name: According to the recommended build2 practices, the respective library package gets the prefix `lib` and its name becomes `libpmp`.
     + Similar for `lib{pmp-vis}` in package `libpmp-vis`
 - For `aarch64-linux-gnu` targets using GCC the `loop_subdivision` tests of the `libpmp` package fail with `terminate called after throwing an instance of 'pmp::InvalidInputException'` and `what():  loop_subdivision: Not a triangle mesh.`.
 This is an upstream issue and is probably already fixed for the next version.
+- `pmp-library` supports OpenMP.
+Enabling OpenMP in the compile options of your configuration will also compile the library with its builtin parallelization.
+- `pmp-library` supports 64-bit scalars and index types when the macros `PMP_SCALAR_TYPE_64` and `PMP_INDEX_TYPE_64` are used for compilation (and probably export as well).
+Currently, this is not supported in the package.
+- `pmp-library` supports Emscripten.
+Most of the required upstream options have not been added to the package so far.

 ## Contributing
 Thanks in advance for your help and contribution to keep this package up-to-date.